shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 "It feels just as unnatural now to fight it, doesn't it?
 If I had to guess, I'd say you've been waiting for something like this for most of your life."
-Shizuka stroked away a stray tear that had been rolling down his cheek..
+Shizuka stroked away a stray tear that had been rolling down his cheek.
 "I think your girlfriend out there has been waiting for it, too.
 She was positively radiant when Doc mentioned transitions.
 So let's cut to the chase."
 She rolled back slightly and knocked twice on the wall.
 A moment later, Trace and the Doc sat